 Initial requests for information about advanced degrees in music and/or application materials may be made by contacting the School of Music Coordinator of Graduate Studies.
 Further information about graduate study and music graduate programs can be found in the School of Music Student Handbook and in the Graduate Catalog.
 Application forms and other important information can be found on the web page of the Graduate School.

 The Master of Music degree is a 32-semester hour program consisting of 13 semester hours of core requirements plus 19 semester hours taken within one of three specializations: music education, music performance, or individualized study.
-Individualized studies include music history, music theory, composition, world music, jazz, recording techniqes, and computer music and new media technology, or they may be distinctive cross-disciplinary programs.
+Individualized studies include music history, music theory, composition, world music, jazz, recording techniques, and computer music and new media technology, or they may be distinctive cross-disciplinary programs.
 View curriculum checklists.

 Music Education: Applicants are admitted to this specialization only after review of application documents and a brief interview/audition with a committee of the music education faculty.
 Applicants must have public school teacher certification and a minimum of three years of public school teaching experience to be considered for admission.
+New for music education: MUSC 699 portfolio option.

 The School of Music offers a summer graduate program in music education for public school teachers.